 The Cheese Sauce

 Shred your three kinds of cheese, remember you’ll need 2 cups of each.
 Hopefully, you bought enough for you to snack on the extra.
-Once the cheese is shredded it’s time to make the cheese sauce.
+Once the cheese is shredded it’s time to make the sauce.

 In a large saucepan melt a half stick of butter with a ¼ cup of flour.
 Use a whisk to stir briskly for about a minute, and then pour in 2 cups of milk, 1 cup of beer, and a ½ cup of cream.
 Continue whisking while you pour everything in to make sure you get all the clumps broken up.